orbeon/orbeon-forms-doc/configuration/properties/form-runner-initial-data.md

 2. Data `POST`ed to the "new form" page.
 3. Data retrieved by calling a service.

-## Initial data posted to the New Form page
+## Initial data posted to the page

 The data provided in the form definition is used by default, and the `POST`ed data is used if present.